Author of the Connecting Literacy series & co-author of VCE English and EAL

 How long have you been in the education industry?

-I’ve been teaching for almost 20 years and have taught in Victoria, NSW, England and India.
+I’ve been teaching for almost 20 years and have taught in Victoria, New South Wales, England and India.
 Although I’ve mainly taught English, I have pretty much taught every subject from Information Tech and Maths to Drama, Sport and Dance.
-I started consulting shortly after having my first child, but have continued to tutor and run small group sessions with students, so the reality of what I’m asking teachers to do, I’m practicing myself.
+I started consulting shortly after having my first child, but have continued to tutor and run small group sessions with students, so the reality of what I’m asking teachers to do, I’m practising myself.

 How have you noticed your teaching style change over the years?
 Why do you think this is?

 You can’t change your personality, and so much of teaching is personality – so in one way I don’t think my ability to build relationships and put the individual in the foreground has changed.
 What has changed is my increased knowledge and experience.
 It is difficult to absorb research and pedagogical theory when you are studying teaching, but I feel like now – I read current research and just absorb it.
 I find it fascinating and want to see how I can continue to make informed choices for the students in front of me.

 What is the importance to you of good educational resources?

 A good resource can (and should) make a teacher’s life so much easier and teaching stronger.
 It can also build consistency across a school if a year level is using the same resource for example.
 That being said, a resource is only as good as the teacher using it, so teacher professional development and support to use resources effectively is vital to the true success of any education resource.